 If you want to make great pizza at home, you need the right tools for the job.

-Fortunately, the list isn’t long and the items aren’t super expensive.
-In fact, you can buy everything for less than the cost of take out from your local hipster pizza joint.
+Fortunately, the list isn’t long or super expensive.
+In fact, you can buy the basics for less than the cost of take out from your local hipster pizza joint.

 Water, flour, leavening and salt.
 These are the building blocks for making great pizza.
 Because we are working with so few ingredients, we need to be precise with the quantity of each ingredient in our dough formula.
 This is especially true when you’re making pizza at home.
 The smaller the batch, the smaller the margin of error.
 So, to ensure accuracy we need to weigh out our ingredients.

 I don’t care how good you are measuring ingredients with a cup or spoon.
 It you want to make awesome pizza you need a scale.

 Screw volume.
 Focus on weight.
 It’s what professional bakers and pizzaiolos do.
 You can do it too.

 A small digital scale, preferably one that measures in .01 gram units, costs $15.
 Buy one.

 2. Cast iron pan

 I know you own a pizza stone.
 If you absolutely have to use it, go for it.

 But here’s the truth about pizza stones: They are a great trivet.
 Or for roasting a chicken.
 For making great pizza at home use a cast iron pan instead.